silfoo/projectbookstore/README.md

 #### Model

 In the package `domain` we could find the POJO `Book.java` that it has all characteristics for the books.
-I managed it with `@annotation`, that was usefull to create getters, setters, constructors, toString(), and the Entity for the database.
+I managed it with `@annotation`, that was useful to create getters, setters, constructors, toString(), and the Entity for the database.
 The table name is the same as the class one.

 ```Java